sohyla-said/Material-Stream-Identification-System/Readme.md

 This hierarchical learning makes CNN features far more powerful and robust than manual descriptors.

-## Why ResNet-18?
+## Why ResNet-50?
-ResNet-18 is widely used for feature extraction because:
+ResNet-50 is widely used for feature extraction because:
-✔ It is not too large (fast, lightweight, low GPU requirements) ✔ It is deep enough to capture meaningful semantic information ✔ It has residual connections, making training more stable ✔ It is pretrained on ImageNet, a massive dataset of 1.2M images
+✔ It is deeper (50 layer), so it learns more abstract features ✔ It captures fine material cues (metal shine, glass reflections, plastic texture) ✔ It has residual connections, making training more stable ✔ It is pretrained on ImageNet, a massive dataset of 1.2M images ✔ Usually gives higher classification accuracy, especially when:
+   - Classes overlap visually
+   - Dataset is complex (trash, plastic, metal)

-This pretraining allows ResNet-18 to learn:
+This pretraining allows ResNet-50 to learn:
 - general edges
 - materials
 - object categories